 Any member of the club, between 11-25 yrs of age, can be nominated for an award for any achievement that you feel is worthy of recognition.

-Nominations are now open for the January-March 2015 period and you can make your nomination here.
+Nominations are now open for the July-December 2018 period and you can make your nominations by sending an email to [email protected] before 30th November 2018.

 Previous winners of the award can be found below: